 There are many ways to give back to TJ.
 Explore giving opportunities below and say thanks to the school that gave so much.

 TJ's Mentorship Program gives students the opportunity to conduct research in a specialized field under the leadership and direction of experienced STEM professionals in the DC metropolitan area.
 Mentors enable students to apply their skills and knowledge in a real-world setting while providing an invaluable learning experience.
 Mentors work in all industries, from science and tech companies, to educational institutions and government agencies.
 The Mentorship Program meets TJ's senior technology research graduation requirement.
-If you have questions or are interested in becoming a mentor, please contact Sally Zabel at email@example.com.
+If you have questions or are interested in becoming a mentor, please contact Miriam Lamoreaux at firstname.lastname@example.org.

 Each Spring, the TJPF hosts an Internship Fair at TJ.
 Employers from the local DC area are invited to host an information booth where they can share more about their company with current students and even recruit for upcoming internships.
 For more information, see our Internship Fair page.